daniel5551/daniel5551/README.md

 > This gonna just feel so good!

-I'm a self-taught programmer, that currently working with Python, HTML, CSS, Pascal, Lua, and Java.
-I think, it's all, what I need to feel yourself comfy! **\\(^v^)/**
+I'm a self-taught programmer, that currently working on my personal blog.

+I'm working with Python, HTML, CSS, Java, Pascal and PHP, I think, it's all, what I need to feel yourself comfy! **\\(^v^)/**

 - 🔭 I’m currently working on my website
 - 🌱 I’m currently learning Java